vedants254/FinBot/README.md

 ![LangChain](https://img.shields.io/badge/LangChain-Latest-yellow)

-FinBoT is your intelligent financial analysis assistant built to help you understand complex accounting reports through natural language interaction.
+FinBoT- Finance Bot is your intelligent financial analysis assistant built to help you understand complex accounting reports through natural language interaction.
 Powered by Retrieval-Augmented Generation (RAG) and LLMs, it extracts, interprets, and explains financial data with precision.

 ## Just upload your reports.
 FinBoT does the rest:
 1. Compare financials across companies—shareholder equity, revenue, expenses, and more